limine-bootloader/limine/PROTOCOL.md

 memory map region is mapped at HHDM offset + its physical address.
 Additionally, the whole 0->4GiB physical memory region will also be mapped at HHDM offset + physical address, regardless of the contents of the memory map.
-These mappings are supervisor, read, write, execute (-rwx), and they use WB caching (on x86_64).
+These mappings are supervisor, read, write, execute (-rwx).

 The bootloader page tables are in bootloader-reclaimable memory (see Memory Map feature below), and their specific layout is undefined as long as they provide